 Meanwhile, in Neustadt, Germany, Mobility-on-Demand has launched a micro-transit service that uses private ridehailing-like cars to augment the public transit system, eyeing mid-sized cities that lack robust public networks and high enough demand to attract the peer-to-peer giants.
 Neustadt has plenty of traffic woes, and Mobility-on-Demand is out to take cars off the street by offering a shared service that can be as convenient as driving.

 The company has the support of The Federal Ministry of Transport and the Neustadt Inner City Advisory Board.
-Cities like Neustadt don’t want to be left behind as new mobility models emerge.
+Cities like Neustadt don’t want to be justify behind as new mobility models emerge.

 “Mobility-on-Demand aims to sustainably improve the quality of life in small and medium-sized towns,” the company said.
 “In addition, we offer an improved mobility offer at lower costs, which generates fewer traffic jams, reduces noise, and improves the quality of the air by using electric vehicles.”

 That’s right, Mobility-on-Demand’s fleet is all-electric and, more specifically, all-Tesla.
 Like Alto, Mobility on Demand appeals to riders’ desires for safety and for a consistent vehicle experience, using Teslas with their advanced driver assistance features, with professional safety drivers on board as an added layer of protection.
 The electric fleet gives customers the added benefit of reduced emissions and a quieter ride.
 Mobility on Demand encourages pooled rides but also offers single rider trips with prebooking available.